-Activity 2014 2015 2016 2017 2018 Cost Responsible Party Funding Source Complete?
+,, ,, D F .
+P Activity 2014 2015 2016 2017 2018 Cost Responsible Party Funding Source Complete?
 Status Update Economic Development 1.
 Revisit possibility of pursuing designation of an opportunity zone within the city ¥ Staff time City N/A С Determined to not be relevant at this time 2.
 Consider a Redevelopment Plan in support of an application of the Opportunity Zone A TBD City City General Fund С Determined to not be relevant at this time 3.
 Complete audit of City's Code of Ordinances and regulations to identify code and regulation improvments that would improve the small business environment Ā \$10,000 Planning Department City General Fund Υ 4.
-Continue to work with Buford Business Alliance ¥ ¥ ¥ ¥ ¥ Staff time City N/A Y Ongoing effort 5.
-Continue to work with the Gwinnett County Chamber of Commerce to recruit business and industry to Buford ¥ ¥ ¥ ¥ Æ Staff time City N/A Υ Ongoing effort Community Explore opportunity to establish trail(s) along creek directly south of City Hall ¥ ¥ ¥ \$1 million City Y 2.
-Complete Master Plan for 32-acre recreation site on easterly side of Buford Highway across from the intersection of Buford Highway and Sawnee Avenue A Canes alad. \$20,000 City N/a Y
+Continue to work with Buford Business Alliance A A A ¥ ¥ Staff time City N/A Y Ongoing effort 5.
+Continue to work with the Gwinnett County Chamber of Commerce to recruit business and industry to Buford ¥ ¥ ¥ ¥ Æ Staff time City N/A Y Ongoing effort Community EXplore opportunity to establish trail(s) along creek directly south of City Hall A A A \$1 million City Y 2.
+Complete Master Plan for 32 acre recreatin site on easterly side of Buford Highway across from the intersection of Buford Highway and Sawnee Avenue Y=Yes, U=Underway, P=Postpone ₩ ed.C= Cance ed. \$20,000 City N/a Υ